The 2024 energy internship list is live! We'll update throughout the spring semester, so check back regularly.

 The Energy Internship Program connects Duke students from all majors, backgrounds, and degree programs to summer internship opportunities across the energy sector, including at start-ups, utilities, renewable energy developers, large firms, government agencies, and non-governmental organizations.

 Fund Your Internship

 Duke undergraduate and graduate students who will be returning to Duke for the subsequent fall semester may apply for supplementary funding through the Energy Internship Program once they have been offered an energy-related internship.
 This funding can be used to turn an unpaid internship into a paid internship or increase the stipend for a low-paying internship.
-The funding period for summer 2023 internships has closed.
+APPLY NOW!

 We will consider funding applications for unpaid or low-paid internships.
 Low-paid internships are generally defined as those for which the compensation does not cover your primary living expenses in the region where the hiring organization requires you to live.

 Note: International students requiring CPT status must be approved for CPT to receive funding from the Energy Internship Program.
 This must be determined and approved with Duke Visa Services PRIOR to the start of the funded internship.